LDP race kicks off as Japan faces pandemic and national security challenges

 Takaichi expressed her determination to emerge victorious in the leadership fight and showed gratitude toward her supporters.
 Over 90 lawmakers and representatives of lawmakers attended her rally.
 Takaichi described them as her "strongest allies,” united in the same ideals of state and economic policies, regardless of their factions.

-Noda made clear she stands for the vulnerable members of society and values tolerance, arguing that politics “should no be carried out by powerful leaders” but rather by leaders with citizens’ best interests in mind.
+Noda made clear she stands for the vulnerable members of society and values tolerance, arguing that politics “should not be carried out by powerful leaders" but rather by leaders with citizens' best interests in mind.
 She said she will be mindful of the public sentiment in policymaking.

 This year’s presidential election was originally set to determine the successor to Prime Minister Shinzo Abe, the country's longest-serving leader.
 Abe decided to step down due to health reasons during his final term as party president in August 2020, paving the way for his right-hand man and chief Cabinet secretary, Yoshihide Suga, to serve the remainder of Abe’s term.